 A mommy makeover is a term that describes a series of cosmetic surgeries and treatments bundled together to restore a woman’s body to what it was like pre-pregnancy.
 For thousands of women, a mommy makeover can be the ideal solution for loose skin, separated abdominal muscles, stubborn fat and deflated breasts*.

-If you’re considering getting a mommy makeover, here are some things you should know:
+If you’re considering getting a mommy makeover, here are some things you should know about a mommy makeover:

 Each Mommy Makeover Is Unique …